Ski Jacket Mockup

 The real jacket I am planning will be much more complicated than this mockup.
 I intend on adding a full mesh and taffeta liner, pit zips, powder skirt, hand warmer pockets, inner pockets, and a larger hood to accommodate a helmet.
 I’ve ordered a few sets of swatches from Seattle Fabrics and Ripstop By The Roll to get a sense of waterproof fabric options.
 The ideal fabric I’m imagining is waterproof/breathable and has a sturdy feel to it.

 I really left out a lot of complexity with this mockup by foregoing the liner and not testing all the details like the hems and cuffs.
-Hopefully it will be representative enough to mess up thee real thing too much.
+Hopefully it is representative enough that I do not have too many issues with the real thing.